 You must have the ESP01 Module installed and flash it with https://github.com/jeelabs/esp-link.
 Baudrate 115200, 8N1.
 Pin layout is mentioned in the pdf (pcb, J8)

-Easiest way to install ESP-Link is to use this page from my GitHub site ESP-Link Note that I have re-compiled the firmware to host on ports 23 and 2000, which allows to use the newer myDPRemote app too (as it has port 2000 hardcoded).
-In order to install the newer firmware, first install the firmware normally, then use the upgrade page on the web interface to install user2.bin (use the raw download button on the right)
+Easiest way to install ESP-Link is to use this Online installer page on my GitHub site ESP-Link Note that I have re-compiled the firmware to host on ports 23 and 2000, which allows to use the newer myDPRemote app too (as it has port 2000 hardcoded).

 Optionally one can use the Wemos D1 flashed with ESPeasy.
 This device has a 5V input and integrated CH340 for easy flashing.
 The only tweak needed was to add 5ms timeout delay in the serial device settings of espeasy to get robust data from the pellet stove.
 In Esp_easy flashed device select the Device: Communication - Serial Server and fill in the appropiate fields (harware serial GPIO-3 and -1, port 1234 (or any) baud rate 115200, serial config 8N1,RX receive 5ms, 256 buffer).